Typical CRA Tax Penalties:

 Pay sooner, or pay much more later

 Obviously it makes sense to avoid the whole issue of penalties and interest costs altogether by ensuring that you file your returns properly and paying your taxes on time.
-If you have unfiled tax issues or tax debts owing, then you will be at the mercy of the tax system that certainly does not make a point of giving the little guy a break.
-There are reports of many people who have experienced financial hardships due to increasing interest costs for their tax debts, as well as the penalties for not doing things on the CRA’s schedule.
+If you have unfiled tax issues or tax owing, then you will be at the mercy of the tax system that certainly does not make a point of giving the little guy a break.
+There are reports of many people who have experienced financial hardships due to increasing interest costs for their tax owing, as well as the penalties for not doing things on the CRA’s schedule.

 Having the right knowledge for your situation